Daniel A. Keim: Research and career

-Keim received his Ph.D. in computer science from the Ludwig Maximilian University of Munich in 1994.
-He has been assistant professor in the Computer Science department at the University of Munich, and associate professor in the Computer Science department of the Martin Luther University of Halle-Wittenberg.
+Keim received his Ph.D. in computer science from LMU Munich in 1994.
+He has been assistant professor in the Computer Science department at LMU Munich, and associate professor in the Computer Science department of the Martin Luther University of Halle-Wittenberg.
 Keim has also worked as a senior researcher at AT&T's Shannon Research Labs, Florham Park, NJ, USA.

 Keim pioneered the field of visual data mining and co-created the field of visual analytics in the early 2000s.

 In 2006, Keim and Pak Chung Wong created the annual IEEE Visualization, providing a dedicated venue for research into visual analytics, which in 2020 merged to form the IEEE Visualization conference.
 In 2008, Keim together with Jim Thomas conceptually defined the scope and challenges of visual analytics in their influential book about visual data mining.

-He was scientific coordinator of the European Commissions' Coordinated Action Project FP7 VisMaster starting 2010, which further refined the field.
+He was the scientific coordinator of the European Commissions' Coordinated Action Project FP7 VisMaster starting 2010, which further refined the field.

-Keim has published extensively on topics specifically related to information visualization and data mining, and visual analytics, and has given tutorials and key notes on related issues at several large visualization and data mining conferences.
+Keim has published extensively on topics specifically related to information visualization and data mining, and visual analytics, and has given tutorials and keynotes on related issues at several large visualization and data mining conferences.